slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"I'm a warrior, so that my son may be a merchant, so that his son may be a poet."
 -- John Quincy Adams*

-- when you don't want to be interesting you are free. -- moojy
-- Freedom to -> freedom from -- naval
-- Don’t build your castle in other peoples kingdom’s
-- Bees don’t waste their time explaining to flies that flowers taste better than shit.

 > *"Commitment is what transforms a promise into a reality."
 -- Abraham Lincoln*
 > *"Commitment is an act, not a word."
 -- Jean-Paul Sartre*
 > *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."
 -- Paulo Coelho*
+> *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."
+-- George Bernard Shaw*
+> *"Your worst sin is that you have destroyed and betrayed yourself for nothing."
+-- Fyodor Dostoyevsky*

+- when you don't want to be interesting you are free. -- moojy
+- Freedom to -> freedom from -- naval
+- Don’t build your castle in other peoples kingdom’s
+- Bees don’t waste their time explaining to flies that flowers taste better than shit.
 -->

 > *"A man is free at the instant he wants to be."